wajahatabbas27/Amazon-2.0-E-commerce/README.md

 - now we will have authentication method by which we wanted to sign in there are multiple options available!
 - like we click on google and click enable there we get the secret and id after saving, all we have to do is to save that inside the .env.local file.

 ### .env.local

 - This is the file we are using to setup the environment variables! that we will be using inside our nextjs application
 - we donot need qoutations "" inside our .env file
 - Whenever we update the .env file restart the server!

+## Implementing Routing inside Nextjs

+- import { useRouter } from "next/router";
+- onClick={() => router.push("/checkout")}
+- onClick={() => router.push("/")}
+- We will be implementing the routing inside of the nextjs, that when ever we click the logo image it takes us to the home!
+- When we hit the basket it takes us to the checkout page!

+## Redux Toolkit

+- import { configureStore } from "@reduxjs/toolkit"; -- global store setup
+- import { createSlice } from "@reduxjs/toolkit"; -- we create the slice for the things we wants to change the state for!
+- We will have the redux setup to avoid the prop drilling that we will going to pass props to the parent child > to avoid that we will be using the redux.
+- we have to create actions that will dispatch and somehow things will going to change all the way!
+- what we do is - we dispatch the actions - once action is triggered then we will update the global state.
+- we will use Selecter to get the states out of the redux store that is created;
+- export const selectItems = (state) => state.basket.items; -- like here we go inside the -- state > basket(slice) > items(initial state)
+- we will use dispatc to add action to the basket!
+- dispatch(addToBasket(product));
+- We are adding the products here inside the action from the payload
+- state.items = [...state.items, action.payload];
+- We are removing the products here inside the action from the basket using payload -
+- By using the selecter that we created here we will going to have the items for us here all the way!
+- we use useSelector hook provided to us
+- import { useSelector } from "react-redux";
+- const item = useSelector(selectItems);
+- we used the product object to add the item to the items state inside the redux.
+- We are using the id to remove the item from the items array from the redux.
+- const index = state.items.findIndex(
+  (basketItem) => basketItem.id === action.payload.id
+  ); -- we are getting the id and matching it there!
+- Deleting the item from the basket using the id therefore we are using the index, we use splice method to remove that from the basket!
+- We can also create a selector with a total from the basket as well, therefore we can use the selector of any kind from the redux!

 ### Extra Informtion